GlobalSport/state-decorator/README.md

 ## Progressive migration

-- Actions implememtation is 100% compatible (same type).
+- Actions implementation is 100% compatible (same type).
 - The **useStateDecorator** hook is now the default way to go but to ease transition, the **StateDecorator** was rewritten using the hook.

 Change the import from